CristianKem17/SolidityAssessment/README.md

 Hello, My name is Cristian Kem D. Morales.
 A 2nd-year student at the National Teachers College.

-# Hello World
+# Mint/Burn Tokens

 This Solidity program is simple and demonstrates the mint and burn functions in the Solidity programming language.

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a two function that is to mint the tokens and burn the tokens.
-This program serves as an assessment to Solidity programming, and can be used as a stepping stone for more complex projects in the future.
+The contract has two functions: to mint the tokens and to burn the tokens.
+This program serves as an assessment of Solidity programming, and can be used as a stepping stone for more complex projects in the future.

 ## Getting Started